-Long pieces of zucchini are hollowed out to make boats and stuffed with a mixture of salsa-flavored ground beef, cheese, onion, and olives in these Low-Carb Cheesy Salsa Beef Zucchini Boats.
+Low-Carb Cheesy Salsa Beef Zucchini Boats are made from long pieces of zucchini which are hollowed out to make boats and stuffed with salsa, beef, and cheese.
 And these delicious zucchini boats with taco flavors are also Keto, low-glycemic, gluten-free and South Beach Diet friendly.
-Use the Recipes-by-Diet-Type Index to find more recipes like this one.
+Use the Diet-Type Index to find more recipes like this one.

 We just finished our big shout-out for the Top Ten Most Popular Low-Carb Zucchini Recipes on Kalyn’s Kitchen, so it might seem ironic to some people that I’m following that with a new low-carb zucchini recipe!
 But people with vegetable gardens will understand, because no matter how many different zucchini recipes you try, the zucchini just keep on coming.

 Stuffed zucchini is a classic way to use those zucchinis that get a little too big, and my recipe for Meat, Tomato, and Mozzarella Stuffed Zucchini Cups (#4 on the top ten countdown) shows how to hollow out giant zucchini and make cups to fill with a cheesy mixture of sausage and cheese.
 That recipe is one of my long-time faves, but sometimes you want something a bit different!